Darkelf2024/Darkelf-Browser/Attribution.md

 - Qt WebEngine: The C++ module providing the actual web rendering engine, which PyQt-WebEngine wraps for use in Python.
 - PyCryptodome: A self-contained Python package of low-level cryptographic primitives.
 - Guppy: A Python programming environment & heap analysis toolset, with heapy for heap analysis.

+  ## License
+This project is licensed under the terms of the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more details.

+### Third-Party Libraries
+- **PyQt5**: Licensed under the GNU General Public License v3.0.
+For more details, visit the [PyQt5 project page](https://riverbankcomputing.com/software/pyqt/intro).
+- **Qt WebEngine**: Licensed under the GNU Lesser General Public License v3.0.
+For more details, visit the [Qt project page](https://www.qt.io/).

 ## Additional Attributions: